Jestzer/Force.Halo.Checkpoints/README.md

 # Force Halo Checkpoints
 _**You must turn off Easy Anti-Cheat and/or Anti-Cheat before using this program.
 You will be banned from these games if you fail to do so.
 If you are using this in a competitive setting, you must disclose so prior to using the program.
-By using this program, you are entirely responsible for any program, community, or any other bans you receieve for using this program.**_
+By using this program, you are entirely responsible for any software, hardware, community, or any other bans you receieve for using this program.**_

 Features:
 - Forces a checkpoint to occur in the campaign of Windows Halo games.
 This is useful for practicing mission completion strategies.